-A quick note today on a very common—and very savory—antipasto: roasted peppers with anchovies.
+A quick note today on the method for roasting peppers.
+And a very common—and very savory—antipasto: roasted peppers with anchovies.

 How to roast a pepper